AaronRobinsonMSFT/interop-doc/doc/interop-doc.md

 The transition between a managed and native environment during functions calls may require help for various reasons.
 The most obvious cases involve marshalling types that aren't blittable as was [previously illustrated](#transition), but other cases occur when the semantics of the call are altered to improve the interop experience.
 For example, consider the [`PreserveSig`](https://docs.microsoft.com/dotnet/api/system.runtime.interopservices.dllimportattribute.preservesig) field on [`DllImportAttribute`][api_dllimportattr].
 This field indicates if APIs that return a Windows' [`HRESULT`][wiki_hresult] error code should convert that error code into a .NET [`Exception`][api_exception] or retain the original function signature and return an `int`.
 This translation is handled in an ad-hoc basis based on the function declaration and is performed by the runtime generated IL Stub.

-Before discussing what these stubs do, lets define what they don't do.
-The stubs themselves do not perform any GC mode transitions (that is, [switch from Preemptive to Cooperative mode][doc_botr]).
+Before discussing what these stubs do, let's define what they don't do.
+- The stubs themselves do not perform any GC mode transitions (that is, [switch from Preemptive to Cooperative mode][doc_botr]).
 That transition logic is performed around the stubs but added by the JIT during JIT compilation.
-The stubs are also not responsible for handling native calling conventions.
+- The stubs are not responsible for handling native calling conventions.
 Prior to .NET 6, the generated IL Stubs were involved in calling conventions under certain circumstances when calling a COM or C++ member function on Windows.
-A consequence of having the IL Stubs handle aspects of calling conventions meant that anyone wanting to auto-generate interop code also had to handle these same aspects.
-As of .NET 5, the IL Stubs also don't do anything that can't be done in C#.
-Prior to C# function pointers, the IL Stubs used IL instructions that were not representable in C# and therefore were difficult to be source generated.
+A consequence of having the IL Stubs handle aspects of calling conventions meant that anyone wanting to auto-generate interop code had to handle these same aspects.
+- As of .NET 5, IL Stubs don't do anything that can't be done in C#.
+Prior to C# function pointers, the IL Stubs used IL instructions that were not representable in C# and therefore were difficult to be source-generated.

 Let's enumerate what IL Stubs do and what influences them.

 - Respond to the fields on the [`DllImportAttribute`][api_dllimportattr].
 Each of the available fields influences either the logic in the IL Stub or the intended native target.
 - Respond to interop-related attributes that control transitioning or marshalling behavior.
-For example, see [`PreserveSigAttribute`][api_preservesigattr] and [`UnmanagedFunctionPointerAttribute`][api_unmanagedfunctionpointerattr].
+For example, see [`PreserveSigAttribute`][api_preservesigattr] and [`UnmanagedFunctionPointerAttribute`][api_unmanagedfunctionpointerattr], and [`MarshalAsAttribute`][api_marshalasattr].
 - Marshal each argument into the appropriate form for the target.
 For example, if a .NET `string` is being passed to a native function, then the stub will convert it to a `wchar_t const *` by default on Windows.
 Conversely, if a `wchar_t const *` is passed to a Reverse IL Stub from native then that stub is responsible for converting it to a .NET `string`.
 - Marshal out all non-[`in`](
 https://docs.microsoft.com/dotnet/csharp/language-reference/keywords/in-parameter-modifier) by-ref arguments and the return type to the caller.
+The [`OutAttribute`][api_outattr] is a special case that indicates out semantics should be followed and can be applied to an argument that is passed by-value instead of by-ref.
+- The [`MarshalAsAttribute`][api_marshalasattr] deserves special mention as it can heavily influence how any argument or return value is marshalled.
 - Ensure the unmanaged/managed boundary is seamless as it relates to memory leaks or corruption.
 For example, if passing a [`SafeHandle`][api_safehandle] derived type to a native function, a leak of that handle shouldn't be possible.

 An IL Stub or Reverse IL Stub will be generated in several circumstances.
 The following C# examples represent some of these circumstances.